Yellowen/Owrang/docs/user/setup/docs.user.setup.permissions.md

 	"_label": "Setting up Permissions"
 }
 ---
-ERPNext has a role-based permission system, which means that you can assign Roles to Users, and Permissions on Roles.
+Owrang has a role-based permission system, which means that you can assign Roles to Users, and Permissions on Roles.

-ERPNext has a very powerful permission structure that will allow you to set permissions right up to the field level.
+Owrang has a very powerful permission structure that will allow you to set permissions right up to the field level.

 Permissions are applied on: